Skip to Content

 Some connect directly to your phone or stream music and calls via Bluetooth.
 Some even include advanced hearing technology like onboard artificial intelligence (AI).

-You might also be advised to make some lifestyle tweaks, like:
+You might also be advised to make some lifestyle tweaks, like using protective earwear in loud environments and turning down the volume when using headphones.

 Related reading: Our free online hearing test